 Taking these behaviors into account will increase your awareness of ethical practice and civic-mindedness, which reflects personal concern for the benefit of your entire organization and the community as a whole.

 - Use your power and authority appropriately.
 Remember the old saying: Honesty is the best policy.
 When leaders are honest with employees, they reciprocate this trust, and the entire organization operates with integrity.

 - Be open, transparent, and authentic.
-Your team should know what it is getting from you no matter the circumstances.
+Your team should know what to expect from you no matter the circumstances.